SymfonyCasts/symfony-ux/sfcasts/turbo/modal-frame-close.md

 ## turbo:submit-end in Stimulus

-But in this case, we want to listen to an event *only* when a specific controller is active... so w can run some custom code that affect *just* that controller.
+But in this case, we want to listen to an event *only* when a specific controller is active... so we can run some custom code that affect *just* that controller.
 Say `this.element.addEventListener()` and listen to an event called `turbo:submit-end`.
 Pass this an arrow function with an `event` argument.